 Installing and Configuring the Audit Plugins

 Liferay’s audit functionality is composed of two parts: a back-end piece that hooks into Liferay events and a front-end piece that gives you an interface to see what’s happening.
-Both of these plugins are included in the Audit EE app which is available on Liferay Marketplace.
-Please refer to this guide’s chapter on Leveraging the Liferay Marketplace for information on installing plugins.
+Both of these are available as EE-only plugins in the Customer Portal or Liferay Marketplace, and you’ll need to install both to get audit functionality working (plugins installation is covered in chapter 13).

-Once installed, you can set two properties in your
+Once installed, there are two properties in your

 com.liferay.portal.servlet.filters.audit.AuditFilter: By default, this is set to